Twigonometry/Twigonometry/README.md

 ### Hi, I'm Mac 👋

 I'm an MComp Computer Science student at the [University of Sheffield](https://www.sheffield.ac.uk/dcs).
-I'm highly interested in Cybersecurity and Formal Logic, and I'm currently researching ways to generate Domain-Specific Languages with Isabelle for my Dissertation project.
+I'm highly interested in Cybersecurity, Mathematical and Agent-Based modelling, Machine Learning, and Formal Logic.
+I'm currently researching ways to generate Domain-Specific Languages with Isabelle for my [Dissertation project](https://github.com/Twigonometry/IsabelleDSL).

 I've just finished a Year in Industry placement in public-sector Cybersecurity, and recently gained my Offensive Security Certified Professional (OSCP) certification.
 I love to create educational resources and challenges in Cybersecurity, and help to run the [Sheffield Ethical Student Hackers](https://shefesh.com) society in my spare time.

+- 🔭 I’m currently working on [Code Generation from Isabelle](https://github.com/Twigonometry/IsabelleDSL), a DIY Alexa for my [Internet of Things](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3505.html) Module, and an agent-based model of disease spread for [Modelling and Simulation of Natural Systems](http://www.dcs.sheffield.ac.uk/intranet/teaching/public/modules/level3/com3001.html)
+- 💬 I like to program in Python, C, Haskell, and PHP
+- - 🌱 I’m currently learning about malware, making CTF challenges, and mathematical modelling

 Feel free to contact me on [Twitter](https://twitter.com/mac__goodwin), or take a look at [my site](https://www.mac-goodwin.com/) for more information about my various projects.